Huygens' principle in classical electrodynamics: a distributional approach: Huygens' principle in electrodynamics

 Note that even though $\4J$ is real, $\4J\9S$ is in general \sl complex, \rm consisting of electric and magnetic sources on $S$:

 with

 If we wish to construct a physically realizable surface source $\4J\9S$, then the absence of magnetic monopoles requires it to be real:

-That is, the normal component of $\3H\9S$ and tangential components of $\3E\9S$ must be continuous across $S$.
+That is, the normal component of $\3B\9S$ and tangential components of $\3E\9S$ must be continuous across $S$.
 It can be shown\footnote{This follows in the frequency domain from Equation (6.38) in \ci{CK92}. } that the scalar condition follows from the vector condition and Maxwell's homogeneous vector equation.
-Since we are free to choose any sourceless interior field $\3F'$, \eq{surfe} and \eq{hom1} can be viewed as a set of \sl boundary conditions \rm for $(\3E',\3H')$ with $(\3E,\3H)$ given.
-Thus we look for an interior field $\3F'=\3E'+i\3H'$ such that
+Since we are free to choose any sourceless interior field $\3F'$, \eq{surfe} and \eq{hom1} can be viewed as a set of \sl boundary conditions \rm for $(\3E',\3B')$ with $(\3E,\3B)$ given.
+Thus we look for an interior field $\3F'=\3E'+i\3B'$ such that

-(Recall that $\3F'$ actually extends as a sourceless field to a neighborhood of $S$.)
+(Recall that $\3F$ and $\3F'$ extend as sourceless fields to a neighborhood of $S$.)
 This boundary-value problem has a unique solution if $\3F$ is continuous in an open neighborhood of $S$, which will be the case if $\4J$ is continuous in time.\footnote{This is a sufficient but not necessary condition, as follows from the properties of the propagator \eq{P}.
 Due to the factor $\d(t-r)$, the spread of $\4J$ in both time and space tends to smooth $\3F$. } (Recall that we have also assumed $S$ to be of class $C^2$.)
 For this unique interior field, \eq{surfe} and \eq{hom1} are the \sl jump conditions \rm on the interface between the interior and exterior regions \ci[pp 16--18]{J99}.